When is the best time to come?

 Can I make my stay shorter / longer once I’ve arrived and paid?

-If you need to leave earlier due to serious reasons, we will be able to refund your money for the nights you can’t stay.
-However, we cannot do so if you simply change your mind once you’re here.
+If you need to leave earlier due to an emergency, we will refund your money for the nights you can’t stay.

 What about the food?

 We spend a certain weekly budget per person on groceries.
-That includes rice and beans (Nicaragua’s all-time favourite!), all sorts of vegetables, leafy greens, pasta, eggs, fruit, milk, chicken, meat and everything else you need in order to cook delicious meals.
+That includes rice and beans (Nicaragua’s all-time favourite!), all sorts of vegetables, leafy greens, pasta, eggs, bread, milk, cereals, fruit, chicken, meat, fish and everything else you need in order to prepare delicious meals.
 If you’re vegetarian or have special dietary needs we DO of course consider this!

 We ask our volunteers to cook their own breakfast & lunch.
 For lunch, we will schedule someone from the group to be on cooking chore.
 Of course we help you out and facilitate recipes in case you have no idea how and what to cook 🙂

-Dinner will be provided by a local chef during weekdays.
-On weekends, we’ll prepare some special dishes together or go visit local restaurants.
+Dinner will be provided by a local chef.
+On Sundays, we usually prepare something together or go visit local restaurants.